 This year, over 10 banks with the help of the Association of Banks Singapore (ABS) have participated in a repayment scheme to better help customers reduce their overall debt gradually over a period of time.
 This scheme is called DCP or Debt Consolidation Plan which has been put into effect starting January 23, 2017.
 Top banks including HSBC, UOB, OCBC, Citibank and Maybank among others have been on board to offer DCPs.

 Therefore, if you’re unable to manage your credit card debt along with your other debts, you can apply for DCP with your bank.
+To be eligible for debt consolidation, you must be:

 Additional Reading: 5 Tips To Get Rid Of Debt